Mellon’s Dedication to Diversity and Inclusion

 Our Diversity and Inclusion Committee provided an extensive list of resources ranging from books and films to charities made available to all employees.
 This list included children’s education resources as we recognize parents are facing challenging conversations at this time.
 Mellon employees have actively provided suggestions to the team, growing the list substantially.
 We have also developed an internal intranet to house these resources and a discussion board for colleagues to share ideas, thoughts, videos, books and any other items they may want to discuss.

-Mellon employees recently participated in the BNY Equality Campaign Matched Giving Program, where, combined with our parent organization, we doubled our impact.
+Mellon employees recently participated in the BNY Equality Campaign Matched Giving Program in 2020, where, combined with our parent organization, we doubled our impact.
 Our Mellon Cares group has also identified several pillars of giving.
 Their first pillar of giving focused on youth, choosing programs aimed at helping inner-city youth.
 Our impact on children today will pay dividends tomorrow.

 While we are proud of the work we have done, we know there is a long road ahead.
 We recognize a diverse and inclusive organization is vital to maintaining a competitive business—one which demands a culture where divergent points of view are celebrated and leveraged for better ideas, decisions and solutions.
 We are committed to affecting long-term change through multiple avenues, including education, recruitment, retention, and more calls to action through volunteerism and mentorship in our communities.